dturk0610/EE468/DesignDoc.md

 ```

 ### F5
-Returns he list of students enrolled in a course section taught by the professor in a given semester
+Returns the list of students enrolled in a course section taught by the professor in a given semester

 Permission group: Professors